 - 3.1.1.20 New public streets or private streets internal to a block will be designed to connect to and integrate into the broader public street network.
-All new public streets will provide sidewalks on both sides of the street, landscaping, and street furniture. - 3.1.1.21 Pedestrian movement, safety, and pedestrian-scaled spaces will be achieved by using finer and more connected grid design, and walkable block sizes.
-Wherever feasible, blocks should be designed between 80 to 120 metres in length and depth.
-To ensure permeability, blocks should not exceed 200 metres in length and/or depth. - 3.1.1.22 Streets and blocks are required to be designed to: - a.
-Create a grid pattern that supports the city's urban fabric that is attractive, safe, accessible, pedestrian-oriented, and transit-supportive; - b.
+All new public streets will provide sidewalks on both sides of the street, landscaping, and street furniture. - 3.1.1.21 Pedestrian movement, safety, and pedestrian-scaled spaces will be achieved by using finer and more connected grid design, and walkable block sizes. - 3.1.1.22 Streets and blocks are required to be designed to: - a.
+Create a grid pattern that supports the city's urban fabric that is attractive, safe, accessible, pedestrian-oriented, and transitsupportive; - b.
 Promote pedestrian movement, safety, and pedestrian-scaled spaces by using finer and more connected grid design, and walkable block sizes; - c.
 Achieve a street network that connects to adjacent streets and neighbourhoods at regular intervals; - d.
 Create clearly identified public streets that provide address, and prioritize placemaking and pedestrian comfort; - e.
-Prioritize public transit and active forms of transportation, specifically at public service facilities, community hubs, or other locations where the public may gather; and - f.
+Prioritize public transit and active forms of transportation, specifically at public service facilities, community hubs, or other locations where the public may gather; and, - f.
 Support the protection of and minimize impacts to the features and functions of the Natural System.